 To set up Vref, the sensor should have no current flowing through it!
-For this part, you only need to connect the ACS723's GND pin to Ground, VO pin to pin A0 on the UNO, and 5V to the 5V pin.
-If you have one available, it may be useful to also read the output voltage using a multimeter.
+For this part, you only need to connect the ACS723's GND pin to Ground, VO pin to pin A0 on the UNO(or equivalent), and 5V to the 5V pin on the UNO.
+If you have one available, it may be useful to also read the output voltage using a multimeter